 I think I get it now.

 Fantastic!
 You now know the ins and outs of iron and can feel confident that you’ll get the right amount with your vegan lifestyle.
-Happy eating!
+To your vegan success!